bharathi-rajk/insure-me-app/README.md

-creating new Read me file for testing
+creating new Read me file for testing.